amdelamar/blog/content/post/distributed-cron-with-akka-quartz.md

 The system has been around for a number of years, so the original authors had built a Scala service dependent on an external cron service called Metronome.
 The only problem was it sucked.

 It sucked for our use case because it meant we had to run our own DC/OS cluster in addition to our Scala service.
 Essentially a separate cloud platform just for one feature of our system.
 Not only was maintaining this cluster overkill for our feature, but we often had miss-firings from network issues.
 At the scheduled time, Metronome would run a script in a container.
-Only, the script was fragile `curl` callback to our Scala service.
+Only, the script was a fragile `curl` callback to our Scala service.

 ```bash
 $ curl -X "POST" --connect-timeout 10 \